GeorgeSchiro/GoPcBackup/README.md

     virtual machine host share (see -UseVirtualMachineHostArchive above).

     You may want to reference your VM host by IP address rather than by name.
-    Doing so is often more reliable than using netbios names on your local area network.
+    Doing so is often more reliable than using net bios names on your local area network.

 -VirtualMachineHostPassword= NO DEFAULT VALUE